aaron5m/onshape-git-sync/README.md

 # onshape-git-sync

-A small-scale automation project demonstrating version tracking and workflow automation for Onshape CAD documents.
-This repository mirrors official Onshape versions into GitHub, providing a clear history of design milestones and automated management of exported files.

----

-## Project Overview

 This project automates the synchronization of **official Onshape document versions** to a GitHub repository.
 It is designed to showcase:

 - Versioned tracking of CAD documents.